A Royal Marine killed in an explosion in Afghanistan on Sunday has been named Marine Scott Gregory Taylor, of Alpha Company, 40 Commando.

 The 21-year-old from Buxton, Derbyshire, deployed to Sangin in April, and was described as "an outstanding marine".

-Of eight British personnel killed in Afghanistan in May, four were marines.'Brave strong and bright'
+Of eight British personnel killed in Afghanistan in May, four were marines.

 The Ministry of Defence said Marine Taylor died after an explosion while he and Alpha Company were on foot patrol to help reassure the local population and to increase security around Sangin.